Carl Fredrik Scheffer

 Carl Fredrik Scheffer (28 April 1715 – 27 August 1786) was a Swedish count, diplomat, privy counsellor, politician and writer.
-He was a Knight of the Royal Order of the Seraphim, and a Commander of the Order of the Polar Star.
+He was a Knight of the Royal Order of the Seraphim, and a Commander of the Royal Order of the Polar Star.

 Life

 Scheffer's father Peter Scheffer was a governor.
 His mother was Helena Maria Ehrenstierna.
 He had a younger brother called Ulrik Scheffer.
 When he was sixteen, Carl began working in the royal office as an unpaid employee.
 Within a year he had begun to record the minutes of the councilors' meetings.
 He then left his job to travel and spent four years abroad.
 After returning, he became a member of the Hats party and won a seat in the Riksdag in 1738.

 Scheffer was elected a member of the Swedish Academy; he was one of the 13 people who were personally appointed by Gustav III when the Academy was created, but he died before he had been formally installed as a member.

 Together with his brother, he had their estate Stora Ek Manor modernised and rebuilt after French ideals.